CloudControlSystems/KubeAdaptor/README.md

 ##### c. ./clear.sh

-When the workflow is completed, you can run '.clear.sh' file to clean up the workflow information and obtain the log files.
+When the workflow is completed, you can run the '.clear.sh' file to clean up the workflow information and obtain the log files.

 4. ./experiment/no_ssh

-The 'no_ssh' directory takes care of unlocking ssh password between the cluster Master and the cluster nodes.
+The 'no_ssh' directory takes care of unlocking ssh passwords between the cluster Master and the cluster nodes.

 ###./resourceUsage

-This directory includes the source codes of resource gathering module.
+This directory includes the source codes of the resource gathering module.
-You can build Docker image by 'Dockerfile' file or pull the image of this module from docker Hub.
+You can build the Docker image by the 'Dockerfile' file or pull the image of this module from the Docker Hub.

 'docker pull shanchenggang/resource-usage:v1.0'

 ###./TaskContainerBuilder

 This directory includes the source codes of CWB.
-You can build Docker image by 'Dockerfile' file or pull the image of this module from docker Hub.
+You can build the Docker image by the 'Dockerfile' file or pull the image of this module from docker Hub.

 'docker pull shanchenggang/task-container-builder:v6.0'

 ###./usage_deploy

-This directory includes the deployment file of resource gather module.
+This directory includes the deployment file of the resource gather module.
-Noting that './experiment' directory has included this deployment file for three submission approaches.
+Note that the './experiment' directory has included this deployment file for three submission approaches.

 ###./WorkflowInjector